Yash-Singh1/competitive-programming/snippets/graph/dsu/README.md

 ### QuickFind

 `QuickFind` continuously sets the correct ancestor of each element in a set.
-This makes the find operation $O(1)$, and the union operation $O(n)$.
+This makes the find operation $\mathcal{O}(1)$, and the union operation $\mathcal{O}(n)$.
 You can see an implementation from LeetCode's Graph Theory modules in [`quickfind.cpp`](./quickfind.cpp).

 ### QuickUnion

 `QuickUnion` unions the sets by simply setting the parent of the root of one of the sets to the other set's root.
-This makes the union operation $O(n)$, and the find operation up till $O(n)$.
-The union operation is still $O(n)$ because we need to find the root of each set.
+This makes the union operation $\mathcal{O}(n)$, and the find operation up till $\mathcal{O}(n)$.
+The union operation is still $\mathcal{O}(n)$ because we need to find the root of each set.
 You can see an implementation from LeetCode's Graph Theory modules in [`quickunion.cpp`](./quickunion.cpp).

 ## Optimizations

 So far, none of the implementations of DSU that we saw were fast enough.
 They are pretty much the same speed asymptotically as a DFS search every time you add an edge.
-However, there are some optimizations that can be applied to make the amortized time complexity considerable as $O(1)$.
+However, there are some optimizations that can be applied to make the amortized time complexity considerable as $\mathcal{O}(1)$.

 ### Union by Rank